driftwoodgatherer/driftwoodgatherer.github.io/ireland.md

 <a href="/irish-american-names"><img title="Counties of Ireland" src="/counties-of-ireland.jpg" class="big" /></a>

-## A little bit of Ireland in your home

-### Gift Bundle (International)
+## Gift Bundle (International)
-- 2 driftwood keyrings or keychains
+- 2 driftwood keyrings or keychains <br/>
+A real piece of Ireland in your hand.
+Lovely to hold.
+Very tactile.
+This very unusual keyring is sure to get people asking about it

-- 1 driftwood and jute rope garland
+- 1 driftwood and jute rope garland <br/>
+Perfect for cars and RVs or just to hang on a wall.
+Very cool!

-- 75g of driftwood pieces
+- 75g of driftwood pieces <br/>
+Just the right size and amount to display in a bowl or dish.

 __$100__ delivered to USA <img src="/usa-flag-small.jpg" title="USA Irish American" class="flag-icon" />